autekroy/Tidy-Data-Set-of-Human-Activity-Recognition/README.md

 * 3. Uses descriptive activity names to name the activities in the data set
 * 4. Appropriately labels the data set with descriptive variable names.
 * 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+My R script is based on above steps.
+There are more detailed command in R file to explain my every step.

 ===========================================
 ### This repo includes the following files